AhmedHegazy121/Portfolio/README.md

 ### [Advanced Ranking Window Use Cases](https://github.com/AhmedHegazy121/portfolioProjects/blob/main/Ranking_Windows.sql)  | [link](https://github.com/AhmedHegazy121/portfolioProjects/blob/main/Ranking_Windows.sql)

 **Insights**

--Orders are ranked based on their sales from highest to lowest.
+- Orders are ranked based on their sales from highest to lowest.

 - A unique rank is assigned to each order.